 Over the past couple decades, scientists have been applying the tools and techniques of a new kind of science, called the science of emergence, to help us understand how birds flock, fish swim, brains work, people vote, criminals behave, ideas spread, diseases erupt, and ecosystems collapse.

-Although it might seem a little crazy—like a loonshot—applying similar principles to the behavior of groups can give us an entirely new way of thinking about designing more innovative teams and companies.
+Applying similar principles to the behavior of groups can help us design more innovative teams and companies.
 The ideas help us identify the small changes in structure rather than culture that can transform the behavior of a group (for more on this see “Why Structure Eats Culture for Lunch”).

-Here’s a familiar example: cars on a highway.
+Traffic flow is a good example.
 Drivers would like to travel at some cruising speed.
 But they also want to avoid crashing, so they like to keep some distance from the car in front of them.
-Those sound like simple rules, but those two rules can help us understand many of the important collective properties (“emergent behaviors”) of traffic flow: when traffic will flow smoothly and when it will jam.
+Those sound like simple rules, but those two rules can help us understand many of the important collective properties of traffic flow: when traffic will flow smoothly and when it will jam.
 Traffic engineers use these principles to design better highways—more smooth flow and less jammed flow.

 Shouldn’t we expect the behavior of individuals to be much more complex than cars on a highway—too complex to model with simple rules?

-While individual behaviors of course vary, just like driving patterns and cars on the road vary, it turns out that certain collective behaviors of groups can be studied using the science of emergence, in the same way that certain collective properties of cars on highways—smooth flow vs. jammed flow—don’t depend on whether the cars are Fords or Chevys, or the drivers are teenagers or grandmothers.
+While individual behaviors of course vary, it turns out that certain collective behaviors of groups don’t depend on those micro details, in the same way that certain collective properties of cars on highways—smooth flow vs. jammed flow—don’t depend on whether the cars are Fords or Chevys, or the drivers are teenagers or grandmothers.

 Sherlock Holmes may have captured it best in The Sign of the Four: “While the individual man is an insoluble puzzle, in the aggregate he becomes a mathematical certainty.”